karendahlaarhus/IT2810-prosjekt2/p2/README.md

 ## Testing
 We have set up testing in Jest, and all tests are written in `App.tests.tsx`.
 Since the tests in this project not were supposed to be very comprehensive and mainly should show the setup, we only set up a snapshot test of our App component.
 The test can be run by writing `npm run test` while in the p2 folder.

 We have also user tested our application on multiple units of different size, and performed cross-browser-testing (Safari and Google Chrome).
-The website has responsive web design, and its user interface adapts to screens of different sizes.
+The website has a responsive web design, and its user interface adapts to screens of different sizes.
 We have mainly used the developer tools in Google Chrome to simulate how the website will respond to different devices and sizes, but we have also tested on an iPhone 11, both horizontally and vertically.
 During the tests we systematically tested that all elements were shown and functionality worked as expected.